markusressel/fan2go/README.md

 * calculating the average temperature per sensor using the rolling window data
 * calculating the ratio between the average temp and the max/min values defined in the config
 * calculating the target PWM of a fan using the previous ratio, taking its startPWM and maxPWM into account
-* applyingthe calculated target PWM to the fan
+* applying the calculated target PWM to the fan

 # Dependencies